osqzss/gps-sdr-sim/README.md

 The user specifies the GPS satellite constellation through a GPS broadcast ephemeris file.
-The daily GPS broadcast ephemers file (brdc) is a merge of the indiviual site navigation files into one.
+The daily GPS broadcast ephemers file (brdc) is a merge of the individual site navigation files into one.
 The archive for the daily file is:

 [ftp://cddis.gsfc.nasa.gov/gnss/data/daily/](ftp://cddis.gsfc.nasa.gov/gnss/data/daily/)